Skip to main content

 tip

-If you receive a message like "hostPath volumes are not allowed in project namespaces" when creating a pod, review your pod spec and replace the restricted feature with one of the alternatives listed above.
+If you receive a message like "hostPath volumes are not allowed in project namespaces" when creating a Pod, replace the restricted feature with one of the alternatives above.

 Resource Annotations